LA-2A Leveling Amplifier: Software emulations

-Universal Audio has offered an officially-branded Teletronix LA-2A software plug-in since 2002, when they included the first version with their UAD-1 PCI DSP card.
-An updated version was introduced in 2013, when UA released the LA-2A Classic Leveler Collection for their UAD-2 platform, which included three different versions of LA-2A: the late-'60s 'Silver' version, the mid-'60s 'Gray' version, and the early-'60s LA-2.
+Universal Audio has offered an official LA-2A software plug-in since 2002, when they included the first version with their UAD-1 Peripheral Component Interconnect DSP card.
+An updated version was introduced in 2013, when UA released the "LA-2A Classic Leveler Collection" for the UAD-2 DSP platform, which included plug-ins modeling the late-1960s "Silver" revision of the LA-2A, the mid-1960s "Gray" version, and the earlier LA-2.

-Bomb Factory Digital released an emulation of the LA-2 as part of their Classic Compressors for Pro Tools plug-in bundle.
-This plug-in has since been re-branded as the Avid BF-2A.

-Waves Audio released a software plug-in emulation of the Teletronix LA-2A with Chris Lord-Alge's personal presets as the CLA-2A Compressor/Limiter plug-in.

-Other software versions of the LA-2A include the Cakewalk CA-2A, IK Multimedia T-RackS White 2A, and the Native Instruments VC 2A by Softube.
+Bomb Factory Digital released an emulation of the LA-2 as part of their "Classic Compressors for Pro Tools" plug-in bundle, since re-branded as the Avid BF-2A.
+Waves Audio has released the CLA-2A plug-in, an emulation of the LA-2A with presets by engineer Chris Lord-Alge.
+Other plug-in adaptations of the LA-2A include the Cakewalk CA-2A, IK Multimedia T-RackS White 2A, and Native Instruments/Softube VC 2A.